cmahnke/labs.projektemacher.org/content/post/vintage-vr/index.en.md

 - 3D
 ---

 The category [1900 in 3D](/future/3d/) has been greatly expanded, there are now more stereograms and more output formats (MPO, anaglyphs) are provided.
-But before the category can become an own page the following open issues have to be solved:
-* Display in simple viewers, like [Google Cardboard](https://de.wikipedia.org/wiki/Google_Cardboard).
+And the display in a simple 3D viewer that works with a cell phone such as [Google Cardboard](https://de.wikipedia.org/wiki/Google_Cardboard) can now be realized via the integrated full-screen view in landscape format.

 And of course there also is a good title: **Vintage Reality**